-We will see in the following that explicit and implicit surface representations have complementary advantages w.r.t. these three kinds of geometric operations, i.e., the strengths of the one are the drawbacks of the other.
-Hence, for each specific geometric problem the more efficient representation should be chosen, which, in turn, requires efficient conversion routines between the two representations (Section 2.3).
+We will see in the following that parametric and implicit surface representations have complementary advantages with respect to these three types of geometric operations, i.e., the strengths of the one are often the drawbacks of the other.
+Hence, for each specific geometric problem the more efficient representation should be chosen, which, in turn, requires efficient conversion routines between the two representations (Section 2.5).